 Please refer the following FAQ to find more information about the SSPB admissions process.
+You may also refer to the Rice University Office of Graduate and Postdoctoral Studies website for more general application information.
 If you have additional questions, email email@example.com.

 - What majors do students typically pursue before applying to the SSPB program?

 Students have typically completed undergraduate degrees in diverse science and engineering disciplines, ranging from Bioengineering and Chemical Engineering to Physics and Chemistry to Biochemistry and Microbiology.

 - Are there options available within the program for a student coming in having already obtained a Masters degree?